AlexBug1982/portfolio/index.md

 ### Memorado - Brain Training App

-Memorado was successful brain training app, in which users could train their brain memory, reaction and concentration functions.
+Memorado was a successful brain training app, in which users could train their brain memory, reaction, and concentration functions.
 Memorado was rebranded into [Geist](https://apps.apple.com/de/app/geist-memorado-gehirntraining/id897062509) recently

 #### Web games

 Memorado started as a web-based product for users interested in brain training.
 I joined as a Games Developer to develop more ActionScript 3 games.
 On a weekly to bi-weekly basis be launched new games to keep users engaged and to increase the portfolio.
-This turned out be out very successful which lead to the start of the mobile apps.
+This turned out to be very successful which led to the start of the mobile apps.

 *Web header from Landing page*<br/>